 Karen Spears Zacharias grew up in a military family.
 Her father was killed in 1966 in Vietnam’s Ia Drang Valley.
 Her father’s death propelled Karen into a career as an author and journalist.
 Her work has been featured in the New York Times, Washington Post, CNN, NPR, OPB and Newsweek.
 She is the author of several books, both non-fiction and fiction.

-In 2018, Karen was selected the Appalachian Heritage Writer by Shepherd University in West Virginia, and awarded the Weatherford for Best in Appalachian fiction by Kentucky’s Berea College.
+In 2018, Karen was selected the Appalachian Heritage Writer by Shepherd University in West Virginia, and was awarded the Weatherford for Best in Appalachian fiction by Kentucky’s Berea College.
 MOTHER OF RAIN was named as the One Book One West Virginia Read by the West Virginia Library Commission, and was adapted for the stage by The Springer, Georgia’s Historic State Theater.
-A proud Oregon Stater, Karen lives in Redmond, Oregon, in a home with an orange door and a disturbed dog named Hemingway.

-She has served on the national advisory boards for the Vietnam Women’s Memorial Fund and the Vietnam Memorial Wall Foundation.
+A graduate of Oregon State University, Karen is currently studying abroad at the University of West Scotland.
+She served on the national advisory boards for the Vietnam Women’s Memorial Fund and the Vietnam Memorial Wall Foundation.
 She is a member of Sons & Daughters in Touch and Daughters of the American Revolution.
 She stays active in programs designed to help veterans and Gold Star families.

 WILL JESUS BUY ME A DOUBLEWIDE?
 (Zondervan, 2010)

 AFTER THE FLAG HAS BEEN FOLDED (William Morrow/HarperCollins 2006) (Formerly HERO MAMA, (HarperCollins, 2005).

 BENCHED: The Memoirs of Judge Rufe McCombs (MUP, 1997)